httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 fields SHOULD be configurable
 options, respectively, in a TTRP and backend server (or individual application in that server).
-The default configuration for both should be to not use the header fields thus requiring an "opt-in" to the functionality.
+The default configuration for both should be to not use the header fields, thus requiring an "opt-in" to the functionality.

 In order to prevent field injection, backend servers MUST only accept the `Client-Cert` and `Client-Cert-Chain` header fields from a trusted